TSTEM-Mittins/VEX-Notifier/README.md

 ---

 ## ❓ Problem Statement
 This season Vex V5 High Stakes, PSJA T-STEM Robotics team #3954B, struggled due to lack of research and game insights.
-Leading in conflicting designs decisions that were incompatible with the game's constraints, resulting in our robot underforming.
+Leading in conflicting designs decisions that were incompatible with the game's constraints, resulting in our robot under performing.

 ## Statement Of Purpose
 To address our team's lack of game knowledge and improve our early game decision making, I developed a Vex Notifier Bot to automatically gather and analyze valuable season specific resources.